 We’re told what to eat, and what not to eat.

-When we do have power (see Hilary, Angela, Theresa, Michelle etc), we’re discussed in terms of our body parts or fashion sense.
+When we do have power (think Merkel, May, Obama and Clinton etc.), we’re discussed in terms of our body parts or fashion sense.

 The invisible oppressor